Tuesday, February 13, 2024

 Basmati Rice, Pilaf Style

 If you’re a digital subscriber to America’s Test Kitchen, as I am, these are all available there.
-This recipe—along with their method for soft-boiled eggs—is one of the most-used in my kitchen.
+This recipe—along with their method for soft-boiled eggs—is among the most-used in my kitchen.

 Caviar and Egg Mold